allanwupi/TTGO-DLA-Simulation/README.md

 The current simulation is _very_ slow.
 Also, it could look a lot prettier.

-For ideas, refer to the graphics on [this page about cellular automata.](https://robotmoon.com/cellular-automata/#elementary-cellular-automata)
+There are some excellent animations on [this page about cellular automata](https://robotmoon.com/cellular-automata/#elementary-cellular-automata).

 1. Implement a better algorithm for spawn positions as a function of tree size
 2. Add alternative seed configurations, e.g. straight line at the bottom